~/blog/llm-101-how-to-choose-a-model

 How fast is "fast enough"?

 When AI answers a question, text appears word by word — it doesn't show up all at once.
-This speed is measured in "words per second" (technically called tok/s — tokens per second, where one token is roughly one word or Chinese character).
+This speed is measured in "words per second" (technically tok/s — tokens per second, where one token is roughly one word, sometimes just part of a longer one).

 A useful reference: your reading speed is about 4-5 words per second.
 If AI outputs slower than you can read, you'll feel it "lagging."